-When I look back I can see that sewing and fashion were my earliest and strongest creative interests and that someone really should have directed me towards a related career.
-I had no idea that one could pursue a career in design or fashion.
+When I look back I can see that sewing and fashion were my earliest and strongest creative interests, but I had no idea that one could pursue a career in design or fashion.
 If I did have an inkling it seemed like a far off dream for smart and privileged people with the resources to get themselves to New York or Paris and the connections to land a job.
 I did not know one could go to design school to get training!
 I grew up in a small town in Florida and saw no possibility of ever getting to New York or pursuing an interesting career at all, let alone something as exciting and fancy as fashion.
 No one in my family had a clue about things like that.
 Sewing remained a creative hobby in my life, but nothing more.

 That is until I was in my early 30's.
-I was always searching for the same thing: clothing that was extremely well made with a great fit.
+I was always searching for clothing that was extremely well made with a great fit.
 I was often frustrated by the offerings in department stores and boutiques because I found the quality and fit to be poor.
 I don't know why or how I developed an obsession with fit and quality - but I am very particular about it.
-I finally found what I was looking for in a shop that was located around the corner from the gallery in San Francisco that I was running with my former husband.
+I finally found what I was looking for in a shop in San Francisco.
 Diana Slavin Womenswear is a small business where the clothes are designed, cut and sewn in house with a retail shop in front of the work room.
 Walking in to her shop was like walking into a dream I did not know I had until it was in front of me.
 I was incredibly inspired by the business model and the clothes!
-The clothes were what I had been looking for and not finding.
-They were extremely well made from beautiful fabrics and had a fit that worked for my body.
+The clothes were what I had been looking for.
 I was so inspired by Diana's business that I asked if I could come work for her as an intern.
 She said yes and so I did.
 Diana's business opened my eyes to the possibility of working in design and fashion in a way that made sense to me: a small, personal business where one could have a direct relationship with customers.
 I decided to go back to school to gain the technical skills and formal training needed to pursue a career in design.
 I enrolled in the fashion design program at FIDM in San Francisco.

-After graduating from FIDM, I took a job for a brief time with a private label accessories company that developed products for big brands.
+After graduating from FIDM, I took a job for a brief time with a private label business that developed accesories for big brands.
 After a visit to their factories in Hong Kong and China, I saw clearly that this was not my path.
 I knew in my heart that my interest was in starting my own business based on the vertical design, manufacture and retail model I had been introduced to at Diana's shop.